 2. Your Keyword

-- EMDs (Exact Match Domains): It includes all keywords which you want to rank your site.
+- EMDs (Exact Match Domains): It includes all keywords you want to rank your site.
 It is representative of the best SEO.
 However, branding is not included.

 - No Domain matching: It doesn’t include keywords.
 It has little direct SEO benefit but brings long-term SEO benefits.